 Drexel's Neuroscience program focuses on several key areas of research, including:

-Graduating Division of Biomedical Science Programs students (27 PhD, 5 MD/PhD, 11 MS) accepted teaching, industrial, residency and postdoctoral positions at a variety of companies and institutions.
+Graduating Division of Biomedical Science Programs students (27 PhD, 5 MD/PhD, 11 MS) have accepted teaching, industrial, residency and postdoctoral positions at a variety of companies and institutions.

 - Absorption Systems